wavefrontHQ/docs/pages/doc/videos_data.md

 <td><strong><font color="blue">Time Series and Interpolation</font></strong><br>
 <a href="https://youtu.be/9LnDszVrJs4"  target="_blank"><img src="/images/v_interpolation.png" alt="time series and interpolation"/></a></td>
 <td><br>
 <p>Interpolation means that Wavefront creates pseudo data points if data are reported at different intervals.
 To support aggregation of multiple series--e.g. sum()--Wavefront .
 Wavefront performs automatic alignment data for very large intervals using mean(), but you can select the summarization function.
-The raw<em>X</em>() functions include only actual data points--no automatic interpolation is performed. </p>
+The raw aggregation function include only actual data points--no automatic interpolation is performed. </p>
 </td>
 </tr>
 <tr>